 I am a granddaughter of Odin.
 I am descended from Odin.
-That might sound completely egotistical or nuts, but here me out.
-I believe many people from European descent, particularly English, Scottish, and Scandinavian, descend from Viking royalty and therefore descend from Odin.
+That might sound completely egotistical or nuts, but hear me out.
+I believe many people from European descent, particularly English, Scottish, and Scandinavian, descend from Viking, Norse, and Germanic royalty and therefore descend from the gods.
 You might descend from Odin, too!
 Or perhaps some other pagan god or legendary figure.
 I’ll tell you my story and how I made this amazing discovery.
-And advise on how you can do it too!
+And advise on how you can do it too.

 First, The Family Tree Must Be Built